-- to identify and provide for children who have special and/or additional needs/disabilities. - to operate a 'whole pupil, whole school approach' to the management and provision of support for special educational needs. - to provide a Special Educational Needs Co-ordinator (SENCo), currently Mrs Sophie Earnshaw, who will work with the policy for Special Educational Needs and Disabilities. - to ensure a clear process for identifying, assessing, planning and reviewing provision for children with SEND, taking into account parents/carers views and those of the child as an essential part of this process. - to develop effective whole school provision management of targeted support for pupils with SEND. - to provide support and advice for staff working with pupils with SEND. - to allocate resources that can be used flexibly to support individual needs. - to put in place programmes of work (for classes, groups or individuals) that enable all children to make progress. - to operate a system of record keeping and regular monitoring and analyse of each child's progress.
+- to identify and provide for children who have special and/or additional needs/disabilities. - to operate a 'whole pupil, whole school approach' to the management and provision of support for special educational needs. - to provide a Special Educational Needs Co-ordinator (SENCo), currently Mrs Sophie Earnshaw, who will work with the policy for Special Educational Needs and Disabilities. - to ensure a clear process for identifying, assessing, planning and reviewing provision for children with SEND, considering parents/carers views and those of the child as an essential part of this process. - to develop effective whole school provision management of targeted support for pupils with SEND. - to provide support and advice for staff working with pupils with SEND. - to put in place programmes of work (for classes, groups or individuals) that enable all children to make progress. - to operate a system of record keeping and regular monitoring and analyse each child's progress.